maim-lain/fourelements/book-2/home.md

 ## Farm Mechanics:
 - How do I get more girls?
-  - Once you unlock the farm every time you win a battle you get +1 fresh girl.
+  - Once you unlock the farm every time you win a battle you get a 50% chance to have a fresh girl added to the farm.
 You can also buy used girls for $250 at the shop but it's a waste of money, so never buy them.
 - How does pregnancy work?
   - 20 days must pass for a pregnant girl to give birth.
 After a pregnant girl gives birth she becomes a used girl.
 - How do Azula visits work?